 Patients should do the following:

-If neither gonococcal nor chlamydial infection is suspected, most clinicians treat presumptively with moxifloxacin 0.5% drops 2 to 4 times a day for 7 to 10 days or another fluoroquinolone or trimethoprim/polymyxin B 2 to 4 times a day.
+If one of the more common causes of bacterial conjunctivitis (eg, Staphylococcus species, S. pneumoniae, or H. influenzae) is suspected, most clinicians treat presumptively with a broad-spectrum topical antibiotic (eg, moxifloxacin 0.5% drops or another fluoroquinolone or trimethoprim/polymyxin B 2 to 4 times a day for 7 to 10 days) () is suspected, most clinicians treat presumptively with a broad-spectrum topical antibiotic (eg, moxifloxacin 0.5% drops or another fluoroquinolone or trimethoprim/polymyxin B 2 to 4 times a day for 7 to 10 days) (1).
 A poor clinical response after 2 or 3 days indicates that the cause is resistant bacteria, a virus, or an allergy.
 Culture and sensitivity studies should then be done (if not done previously); results direct subsequent treatment.

-Because of antimicrobial resistance and because chlamydial genital infection is often present in patients with gonorrhea, adult gonococcal conjunctivitis requires dual therapy with a single dose of ceftriaxone 1 g IM plus azithromycin 1 g orally once (to treat possible chlamydial co-infection [trachoma]) or with doxycycline 100 mg orally twice a day for 7 days if azithromycin allergy.
-Fluoroquinolones are no longer recommended because resistance is now widespread.
+Gonococcal conjunctivitis is suspected when there is severe eyelid edema and profuse purulent exudate.
+Because chlamydial genital infection is often present in patients with gonorrhea, adult gonococcal conjunctivitis requires dual therapy.
+A single dose of ceftriaxone 1 g IM plus azithromycin 1 g orally once (to treat possible chlamydial co-infection [Gonococcal conjunctivitis is suspected when there is severe eyelid edema and profuse purulent exudate.
+Because chlamydial genital infection is often present in patients with gonorrhea, adult gonococcal conjunctivitis requires dual therapy.
+A single dose of ceftriaxone 1 g IM plus azithromycin 1 g orally once (to treat possible chlamydial co-infection [trachoma]) or with doxycycline 100 mg orally twice a day for 7 days if ]) or with doxycycline 100 mg orally twice a day for 7 days ifazithromycin allergy.
+Fluoroquinolones are not recommended because resistance is now widespread.
 Bacitracin 500 U/g or gentamicin 0.3% ophthalmic ointment instilled into the affected eye every 2 hours may be used in addition to systemic treatment.
 Sex partners should also be treated.
-Patients need to be evaluated for other sexually transmitted infections and the local public health authorities (at least in the United States) need to be notified.
+Patients need to be evaluated for other allergy.
+Fluoroquinolones are not recommended because resistance is now widespread.
+Bacitracin 500 U/g or gentamicin 0.3% ophthalmic ointment instilled into the affected eye every 2 hours may be used in addition to systemic treatment.
+Sex partners should also be treated.
+Patients need to be evaluated for othersexually transmitted infections, and the local public health authorities (at least in the United States) need to be notified.

 Key Points